lilitha-mdlalana/lilitha-mdlalana/README.md

 - 🌱 I’m currently learning **Nuxt and Buefy**

-- 👨‍💻 All of my projects are available at [lilitha.netlify.app](lilitha.netlify.app)
+- 👨‍💻 All of my projects are available at [lilitha-mdlalana.netlify.app](lilitha-mdlalana.netlify.app)

 - 📫 How to reach me **innomdlalana@gmail.com**